 The distillery ceased production for a time in 1984 but was bought by the Glen Catrine Bonded Warehouse Company who resumed distillation and later expanded in 1993 to include a grain distillery adjacent to the original.
-At the time, this made Loch Lomond the only site in the country with both malt and grain distilleries.
+At the time, this made Loch Lomond the only site in the country with both malt and grain facilities onsite.

 As of 2014, Loch Lomond (and sister distillery Glen Scotia) have been owned by Equinox under the name of the Loch Lomond Group and the single malt has seen something of a rebranding with a completely new range introduced to the market.
 One of the latest additions is the 12 year old Inchmoan single malt.